Christian Democrats (Sweden): Election of Ebba Busch

-In 2015 the young deputy Mayor of Uppsala Ebba Busch was elected as new party leader.
+In 2015, the young deputy Mayor of Uppsala Ebba Busch was elected as new party leader.
 She moved the party towards a new more right-wing and secular position.
 In the 2018 election she showed herself to be a fierce debater lifting her party from what had been predicted as a sure defeat to the best election result in nearly 20 years.

-In 2019 after the new government was announced the KD harhsly criticized the incoming government and the liberal parties supporting it.
-Too create an alternative to the center-left government the KD opened up to cooperation with the Sweden Democrats This move was popular with the voters and during this period the party saw continually increased support in the opinion polls.
+In 2019, after the new government was announced the KD harshly criticized the incoming government and the liberal parties supporting it.
+To create an alternative to the center-left government the KD opened up to cooperation with the Sweden Democrats This move was popular with the voters and during this period the party saw continually increased support in the opinion polls.

 Ahead of the European election the party had reached 13% in the opinion polls, which if it would have been the election result would be the best result for the Christian Democracts ever.
-This passed after the election when the Swedish newspaper Dagens nyheter posted an article showing the KDs MEP Lars Adaktusson voting no to abortion 22 times while he sat in the European parliament between 2014 and 2019.
-The situation for the party worsened during the COVID-19 pandemic where, as in most other countries, smaller parties saw a decrease whilst the governments strengthened their support.
+This passed after the election when the Swedish newspaper Dagens Nyheter posted an article showing the KD’s MEP Lars Adaktusson voting no to the expansion of abortion rights 22 times while he sat in the European Parliament between 2014 and 2019.
+The situation for the party worsened during the COVID-19 pandemic where, as in most other countries, smaller opposition parties saw a decrease whilst the governments strengthened their support.

 2022 election

-Ahead of the 2022 election the Christian Democrats continued the party's turn to the right in a number of issues.
+Ahead of the 2022 election, the Christian Democrats continued the party's turn to the right in a number of issues.
 In migration the party advocates a reduction in the number of refugees let into Sweden by 70%.
 The party's youth wing, KDU, went out and caused a stir after they proposed repatriation of migrants that have come, and that are coming, to Sweden.
 Ahead of the Folk och Försvar conference in 2020 the party proposed a doubling of the Swedish Defence budget so that it would meet the 2% of GDP spending each year.

-During the 2022 election campaign the party tried to grow by attracting Sweden's rural voters introducing new policies within the area as well as criticizing both the historically agriarian Centre Party and the Social Democrats, accusing them of having abandoned rural Sweden.
+During the 2022 election campaign, the party tried to grow by attracting Sweden's rural voters introducing new policies within the area as well as criticizing both the historically agrarian Centre Party and the Social Democrats, accusing them of having abandoned rural Sweden.
 The party also recruited former parliamentarian for the Centre Party, Staffan Danielsson and made him head of a party-associated organisation for farmers.
 Their opponents answered these attacks by calling the KD populist - criticising the use of anti-elitist rhetoric and for unhistorical references to a "made up" Swedish heartland.

 The election was not a success for the Christian Democrats losing three MP:s.
-But as a part of the overall center-right coalition that Ebba Busch had been instrumental in creating the party joined the new Kristersson Cabinet.
-The party received six ministeral portfolios and Ebba Busch was appointed as Deputy Prime Minister.
+But as a part of the overall center-right coalition that Ebba Busch had been instrumental in creating the party joined the new Kristersson cabinet.
+The party received six ministerial portfolios and Ebba Busch was appointed as Deputy Prime Minister.